-The Backbox key is found dangling on a hook on the inside of the coin door.
-This means you need a key to the coin door before you can open it to find the Backbox key.
-If the coin door key is missing you'll have a bit more trouble since you definitely need this key in order to get inside the game.
-In some cases I've received games that were missing the Backbox key.
+In some cases I've received games that were missing the backbox key.
 For those games, the first thing I do is see if I can turn the lock by inserting a screwdriver in the key hole.
-It could be that someone else already realized the problem and fixed it by removing the guts of the lock cylinder after prying the Backbox lid off.
-If not, I see if I can use a large screw driver to pry open the metal lid without damaging stuff, remove the lock cylinder, and using needle-nose pliers, I pull out the components of the locking mechanism.
+It could be that someone else already realized the problem and fixed it by removing the guts of the lock cylinder after prying the backbox lid off.
+If a screwdriver won't work, I see if I can use a larger screw driver to pry open the metal lid without damaging stuff, remove the lock cylinder, and using needle-nose pliers, I pull out the pins and their springs from the lock cylinder.
 These are typically small brass looking inserts with a small spring inside the lock assembly.
-Of course the preferred way to handle the problem is to simply replace the lock cylinder with a new one once you get the Backbox open.
+Of course the preferred way to handle the problem is to simply replace the lock cylinder with a new one once you get the backbox open.
 I use a lock assembly that matches the front door so that means I often have to replace both lock assemblies.

 Backbox Keys

-You can see the keys hanging
+You can see the back box keys hanging

 on the inside of the coin door.